A proper warmup should take no longer than ten minutes. This set must be something you do every day.

 The overall product is very good!
 Spend three to five minutes dedicated to breathing vigorously!

 The first thing I play, every day, is the Low Flow Warmup.
 Getting into the low end of the horn gets the lip tissue moving and the oral cavity open.
 This process oxygenates the blood stream and warms the tissue.

 If this is new to you, play the exercise using only the seven common valve fingerings on the F side:

 open, 2, 1, 12, 23, 13, 123

 If you are ready to dive deep, continue the exercise using the recommended fingerings.

 Once you have the pattern down, try the extended version below.
 It will test your scalar knowledge!!

 The Aperture — young players must understand that their instrument makes no sound and their mouthpiece makes no sound.
 It is their airstream’s relationship with the aperture that creates the movement necessary for sound production.

-The exercise below is designed to start the vibration with the airstream.
-The tongue is later added to show the student how the tongue need only interrupt the airstream, do not stop it.
+The exercise below is focused on the start or the vibration using the airstream.
+The tongue is later added to show the student how the tongue need only interrupt the airstream, in order to articulate, not stop it.

-Young brass players, recognize that the activation of the aperture, in tandem with the application of the mouthpiece, creates a lip reed.
+Young brass players, recognize that the activation of the aperture, in tandem with the application of the mouthpiece, creates a lip reed-like vibration.